 Are RFID key fobs secure enough for residential and commercial properties?

 Yes, they are when paired with modern encryption, proper system configuration, and active management.
-Security risks typically arise from legacy systems or poor credential management rather than the technology itself.
+Security risks arise from legacy systems or poor credential management rather than the technology itself.

 Can RFID key fobs be cloned?

 Some low-frequency or outdated RFID systems are vulnerable to cloning because they transmit static identifiers.
-Modern systems that use encrypted communication significantly reduce this risk.
+Modern systems that use encrypted communication reduce this risk.
 You should verify the encryption standards supported by your access control systems.

 What should I do if a tenant or employee loses an RFID key fob?

 Lost or stolen fobs should be treated as security incidents.
-The credential should be deactivated immediately and a replacement fob issued following documented procedures.
+The credential should be deactivated immediately, and a replacement fob issued following documented procedures.
 Delayed action increases the risk of unauthorized access.

 How often should RFID access credentials be audited?